 Picked by: Jason Loeb, iTrip Vacations Steamboat Springs

-The burgers: Visitors select from 20 different kinds, all made with local Colorado beef.
+The burgers: Visitors select from 20 different kinds made with local Colorado beef.
 Bison, turkey and veggie burgers are available as well.
 Old school includes classic-style burgers or go new school.
-Top options include the Big Blue, John Wayne, Buzz Lightyear and the Gordo, which has four patties.
+Top options include Big Blue, John Wayne, Buzz Lightyear and Gordo, which has four patties.
 Kids can try their own classic cheeseburger served with curly fries.

 Telluride: Smugglers Brewpub

 Smugglers Brewpub has treated Telluride residents and guests for over 20 years.
 This casual spot welcomes everyone to kick back while filling up on their favorites.
 Located on South Pine Street, Smugglers uses locally sourced ingredients and works with area farmers and producers.